 TikTok quickly transitioned from a channel of experimentation to a pivotal medium for reaching new audiences and getting high average engagement in today’s digital age.
-As brands increasingly turn to the channel to drive revenue, the channel introduced analytics for TikTok to brands and creators.
-With analytics, marketers can track follower growth, video, and profile views, and craft a data-driven strategy for cross-channel marketing campaigns.
+As brands increasingly turn to the channel to drive revenue, the channel introduced analytics to brands and creators.
+With social media analytics, marketers can track follower growth, video and profile views, and craft a data-driven strategy for cross-channel marketing campaigns.

 How can brands use TikTok and find success?
-Observing TikTok influencer marketing and jumping on the latest trends is a place to start, next, you have to dive deeper into the data to understand which types of content resonate with users.
-Remember: your target audience is likely younger than audiences on other visual channels, thus requiring a unique approach to content creation.
+Observing TikTok influencer marketing and jumping on the latest trends is a place to start, but now it’s time to dive deeper into the data to understand which types of content resonate with users.
+Remember: your target demographic is likely younger than audiences on other visual channels, thus requiring a unique approach to content creation.

-Once you’ve secured your business account, checking your TikTok analytics is easy.
-Navigate to your profile and find the Creator Tools tab.
-Select Analytics.
-Here you’ll have access to all the insightful metrics that come along with a TikTok pro account.
+Here you’ll have access to all the insightful metrics that come along with a TikTok account.

-You will find many differences from other social channels when it comes to the TikTok analytics tool.
+You will find many differences from other social channels when it comes to their analytics.
 Discovery and relevance are top of mind on the channel, and should guide your strategy.
 Figuring out how to go viral on TikTok is crucial, as one viral post can launch your brand onto the platform and kickstart community growth.